EduardasV/SpartaGlobal-responsiveCSS-lab/README.md

 ### Objectives

-* create a responsive CSS page using a template
+* create a responsive CSS page using an image as a template